 Fortunately, there are numerous anti-inflammatory food groups and they should be included in the healthy diet of any woman with polycystic ovarian syndrome.

-One example is cruciferous vegetables, which include broccoli, cauliflower, brussels sprouts and kale, which are loaded with heart-healthy antioxidants.
+One example is cruciferous vegetables, which include broccoli, cauliflower, Brussels sprouts and kale.
+All are loaded with heart-healthy antioxidants.

 They also provide another vital ingredient, namely sulfur, which the body needs to make its own high-powered antioxidants.

 For much more information about polycystic ovarian syndrome and how you can better manage or even reverse the symptoms, visit our web site by clicking on:

 If you have concerns about PCOS, just click “Contact Us” on our web site for a free consultation with our Coaching & Advisory Teams.

 - Take the PCOS Quiz!
 Get your score and assess your hormone health risks.

 - Join our Facebook Sisterhood Group Pose your questions to this group of like-minded women.
 Get the answers to your questions and the support you need.